Arch-Noize/react-capstone/README.md

 <!-- PROJECT DESCRIPTION -->

-# 🚀 Polution in Europe! <a name="about-project"></a>
+# 🚀 Monsters in Dungeons and Dragons!! <a name="about-project"></a>

-This project is a display of space rockets, missions and 'dragons'!
-All fetched from API.
+This project is a mobile, single page application that displays monsters from the popular TTRPG Dungeons and Dragons, 5th Edition.
+Using [Open5eAPI](https://open5e.com/api-docs), React, React Bootstrap, and Redux.

 ## 🛠 Built With <a name="built-with"></a>
 - Node.js